Getting to Yes: Convincing Stakeholders to Invest in User Testing

 The truth is user testing does require investment.
 It takes time and commitment to research, to plan and run testing sessions, and to analyze and synthesize testing results.

 Still, those who understand the importance of UX know that design-centric companies have a higher ROI so including user testing in a design project comes as a no-brainer.
 On the contrary, unfamiliarity with its potential benefits means that many product owners don’t consider testing in the first place.

 The fundamental idea is that user testing is too important to overlook.
 Among others, it can surface undetected usability issues, informs the design process, and helps fulfill a product’s potential.

 According to the dmi:Design Value Index, companies that meet specific design criteria outperform other S&P companies significantly.

 "Design-driven companies outperform the S&P 500 by 219%."

-So how can you convince an executive, your client, or your product manager to invest in user testing?
+So how can you convince an executive, your client or product manager to invest in user testing?